jfrog/frogbot/README.md

 1. Install [JFrog CLI](https://www.jfrog.com/confluence/display/CLI/JFrog+CLI) on your machine.
 2. Create a FREE JFrog environment in the cloud for you.

-After the set up is complete, you'll receive an email with your JFrog environment connection details, which you can then store as secrets in Git.
+After the setup is complete, you'll receive an email with your JFrog environment connection details, which you can then store as secrets in Git.

-**On MacOS and Linux using cUrl**
+**On macOS and Linux using cUrl**

 ```
 curl -fL https://getcli.jfrog.io?setup | sh